By David Willis

 Simple reminders can added to internal email signatures with the latest updates, what to avoid, or if they are need to self-isolate.
 An organization can implement health messages on all email signatures, irrespective of which office an employee is based in.

 An internal email signature can also link to news sites such as the WHO’s (World Health Organization) rolling updates on coronavirus disease (COVID-19) so everyone is up-to-date with the latest developments.
-Here, a company can provide critical advice, but not in a manner that is seen to be overbearing.

 Here are 10 ways that you can increase employee engagement through the use of internal email signatures.